Creamy Cacao Orange Fudgsicles

 - Add milk ingredients to a high speed blender (everything but oranges), and blend to combine.

 - Using a nut milk bag (you can get these at most natural foods stores for less than $10, and they last a long time.
 I've had the same one for years!
 My only advice if you're buying one is to get one that's wide at the top so you can attach it to a pitcher or let it sit it in a bowl.
 When I replace mine, I'm going with this one, which is $5.99 right now: Fine Mesh 12x12 Nut Milk Bag), remove the solids from your milk.
 Simply pour milk through the bag into a jar, pitcher, or bowl, and squeeze until all of the liquid has been extracted.
 Save the pulp!
-You can make so many delicious things with it, including Raw Cupcakes, Cookie Bars, or "Nice Cream" (coming soon!).
+You can make so many delicious things with it, including Raw Cupcakes, Cookie Bars, and ice-cream.
 You can even throw little bits of the pulp into smoothies!